oleng/hugo_github/content/about.md

 ---

 > ##### `$ whoami`
-> I was a Digital Imaging Technician (DIT) for a motion picture production company around 2008, then became a Post-Production engineer slash Post-Production supervisor.
+> I was a Digital Imaging Technician (DIT) for a motion picture production company, became a Post-Production engineer slash Post-Production supervisor since end of 2009.
 > Now I'm looking for work opportunities in software engineering fields, particularly in **DevOps** and **Data Engineering**.
 >
 > Tools